tnoff/hathor/README.md

 When creating a new podcast record, users will need to specify where the podcast will be downloaded from, we call that the "archive".
 The following archives are supported:

-- Soundcloud
 - Youtube
 - RSS Feeds

-#### Soundcloud and Google API Keys
+#### Google API Keys

-To download podcasts from soundcloud and youtube, users will need to create credentials that can be used for their APIs.
+To download podcasts from youtube, users will need to create credentials that can be used for their APIs.

-For soundcloud users will need a `client id <https://developers.soundcloud.com/>`_.

 For youtube users will need a `google api secret key <https://console.developers.google.com>`_.